Combinatorics of affine birational maps: Final comments

 \section{Final comments}

-The way how we used the groups $G$, $\li_n$ and $\slo_n$ to prove Theorem~\ref{theorem:main} makes it reasonable to develop the preceding arguments more systematically and study other subgroups in $\cg_n$ which ``behave expectedly at infinity".
+The way we used the groups $G$, $\li_n$, $\slo_n$, etc. to prove Theorem~\ref{theorem:main} makes it reasonable to develop the preceding arguments more systematically and study other subgroups in $\cg_n$ which ``\,behave expectedly at infinity\,".
 Let us advocate this thesis by proving the following: